 A horn blared right into her ear as she went to cross the highway that ran at the northern boundaries of the small town.
-She stepped back fast onto the curb, her heart and secured her books against her chest as the Canter sped by.
+She stepped back fast onto the curb, her heart strongly pulsing, and secured her books against her chest as the Canter sped by.
 It was a double carriage highway with two lanes going both directions.
 There was a stone bordered dirt path separating them, and a dog was trapped there.
 It had a limp in one of its hind legs, indicating it had been run over once already.
 Long-distance trailers and smaller cars zoomed by, making it impossible to cross.
-The dog kept inching forward into the road then yowling and stepping back when oncoming vehicles hooted at it.
+Every time it inched forward onto the road oncoming vehicles would hoot at it so it yowled and stepped back.
 It made such heart wrenching whimpers and yelps that the girl had a mind to jump into traffic to save him.
 She stood there for a minute, aching in the pumper, watching the animal struggle to brave the work of man, but she was late for class, and she needed to be gone.
 As she started ahead, she kept turning back to see if it was still alive.
 She really hated that she couldn’t help.
 She doubted the animal would make it against the trailers.

 The sun shone in her eyes, forcing her to squint.
 It was after four in the evening, and she was walking home from her last class.
 The venue was right beside the main highway in and out of town, and classes were punctuated with car horns and the sounds of vehicles going by.
 She always felt that was a terrible inconvenience to all concerned.
 She couldn’t hear her teachers, and they had to be getting hoarse, shouting all day.
 However when walking home, she liked the pedestrian way on the side because it was less crowded than the dirt road used by many of the students.
 It allowed her to get lost in her thoughts.
 And she had many.